What Would Happen If We Got Rid of Daylight Saving Time?

 Reduced risk of heart issues

-Research has found that the spring DST changes are associated with a 24% increase in acute myocardial infarction (AMI) events on the Monday following the change, and that switching our clocks may increase the risk of heart attacks.
+Research has found that the spring DST changes are associated with a 24% increase in acute myocardial infarction (AMI) events on the Monday following the change and that switching our clocks may increase the risk of heart attacks.
 While the research hasn’t indicated why this may be, those who experienced an increased risk were mostly people who were already predisposed to experiencing heart issues.
 However, research also shows that heart attacks decrease by 21% the week DST ends in the fall.
-Still, if more states got rid of daylight saving, it’s possible that more lives could be saved overall.
+Still, if more states got rid of daylight saving time, it’s possible that more lives could be saved overall.

 Reduced risk of stroke

 Similarly, research has found an increase in hospitalizations for stroke in the two days following the DST change, with the overall rate of ischemic stroke being 8% higher in those days than at any other time of the year.
-The American Academy of Neurology speculates this may be because of the disruption in circadian rhythms caused by DST, as previous studies have shown that it can play a part in increasing a person’s risk of stroke.
+The American Academy of Neurology speculates this may be because of the disruption in circadian rhythms caused by DST, as previous studies have shown that can play a part in increasing a person’s risk of stroke.

 “A major con that comes with DST is that it’s very costly for companies, since business hours and operations need to adjust every spring,” says Liz Brown, the founder of Sleeping Lucid.
 In fact, experts estimate the biannual time change costs the United States around $430 million every year.
 The increase in heart attacks and workplace injuries, plus lowered productivity, are all accounted for in the total cost.